477: No Such Thing As ShatGPT

 Yeah.

-And now there are people who are deliberately mongs.
+And now there are people who deliberately make songs.
 Well, I mean, shouting.

 But yeah, there are people now who go out there and deliberately make songs that children will say to Alexa just so they can make more money.

 Okay, what about things that grown-ups will say?
 So, for example, where are my keys?
-Like, if you're going to,
+Like, if you're going,

 or have you seen, you know, do you know what time they're coming round?
 You know, that kind of stuff.
 Can I just ask Andy, how often do you ask Alexa where your keys are?
 I don't have an Alexa.